MikkelHansen95/Db_mongodb_ass1/README.md

-## c) Provide top 10 recorded out of the sorted result
+## Provide top 10 recorded out of the sorted result
     Found the following records, sorted them and took top 10 [
     { _id: 'FCBLive', value: 27 },